The world is being invaded.

 The 9 Best Android Apps to Use for Stellar Language Learning

-FluentU’s upcoming Android app will provide you with plenty of learning power you can take with you on the go.
+FluentU’s Android app provides you with plenty of learning power you can take with you on the go.
 Do you ever wish learning a language could be as easy as watching entertaining videos?
 With FluentU, it can be.

 FluentU offers a fun, flexible approach to language learning where you pick your pace and what you learn.
 As a starting point to teach you a language, FluentU uses authentic, real-world foreign language videos—like news, movie trailers, music videos and more.
 But don’t worry, you’re not thrown in unprepared!
 Each video is captioned and the captions are annotated, providing you with easy access to any word’s definition, example sentences and associated images.
 You can even click any word to see how it’s used in other videos.